joseph280996/neovim-config/README.md

 This is my Neovim setup on both Window, Linux and MacOS.
 I don't use tab because I leave it to Wezterm to handle.

-## Roadmap

-- Remove session management and migrate to wezterm.
-- Current consideration of using Zellij for better robust session management.

 ## Prerequisite

 If you're using Java, make sure you have these installed on your machine: